 - 1 teaspoon vanilla

-- ¼ cup cold butter
+- 1/4 cup cold butter

-- ½ cup light brown sugar
+- 1/2 cup light brown sugar

-- ¾ cup flour
+- 3/4 cup flour

-- ¾ cup chopped pecans
+- 3/4 cup chopped pecans

 - Add in the pumpkin pie spice and mix for 20 more seconds until incorporated, scraping the sides of the bowl as necessary.
-Add in the vanilla, eggs, salt, baking soda, and baking powder and continue mixing until smooth.
+Add in the vanilla, eggs, salt, baking soda, and baking powder, and continue mixing until smooth.

-- Add in the egg and vanilla continuing to mix on medium speed until combined.
+- Add in the egg and vanilla and continue to mix on medium speed until combined.

 - Bake for 30-35 minutes until the center is set to the touch.